 Established in 2006, Dayton Physicians Network is a multi-specialty network that provides comprehensive cancer care and urologic care services.
 Dayton Physicians Network’s health care includes highly experienced and successful specialists in the practices of medical oncology, radiation oncology, imaging and urology.
 With 50 physicians and mid-level providers and 350 employees on board, the network offers immediate care across 12 practice locations from Greenville to Middletown.

 The Dayton VAMC is a state-of-the-art teaching facility that has been serving veterans for over a century and a half, accepting its first patients in 1867.
 The center provides a full range of health care including medical, surgical, mental health (inpatient and outpatient), home and community health programs, geriatric (nursing home), physical medicine and therapy services, neurology, oncology, dentistry and hospice.

-The Medical Center has 351 total operating beds and offers a wide variety of unique programs including hospice, geriatric evaluation and management, respite care, an Alzheimer unit, house-based primary care, residential and outpatient post-traumatic stress disorder treatment, substance abuse programs, help with homelessness, sleep disorder treatment and women’s health programs.
+The Medical Center has 365 total operating beds and offers a wide variety of programs including hospice, geriatric evaluation and management, respite care, an Alzheimer’s unit, home-based primary care, residential and outpatient post-traumatic stress disorder treatment, substance-abuse programs, help with homelessness, sleep-disorder treatment and women’s health programs.
 The Medical Center also has contracts with Wright Patterson Air Force Base and 11 area hospitals.

 Wright State Physicians is composed of more than 100 physicians affiliated with the Wright State University Boonshoft School of Medicine.
 The group provides primary and specialty care in a wide range of specialized diagnostic and treatment services throughout the Dayton region.
 The Wright State University Boonshoft School of Medicine and Wright State Physicians are partners in providing training to medical students and delivering health care to the region.